OUR TOP REASONS TO EAT ORGANIC

 Why does a grass-rich diet matter?
 It directly impacts the milk quality, making it higher in Omega-3 fatty acids.
 Organic cow's milk contains an impressive 40-60% more omega-3 fatty acids, including the sought-after long-chain ones like EPA, DPA, and DHA¹,².

 These long-chain omega-3 fatty acids are superheroes for our children's well-being.
-They contribute to brain development, reduce inflammation, and are linked to a lower risk of chronic conditions like cancer, asthma, depression, cardiovascular disease, ADHD and eczema.
+They contribute to brain development, reduce inflammation, and are linked to a lower risk of chronic conditions.

 While oily fish like salmon and sardines are rich sources of long-chain omega-3s fatty acids, organic milk has emerged as another important source, especially for our kids.